Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 We travel a lot for our kid’s sporting events, and because we tend to stay at a lot of Marriott hotels, I earned a lot of Marriott points on the Chase Marriott Rewards® Premier Credit Card (no longer available).
 I also like earning bonus points for using the Marriott card when we eat out.

-If I could do it again, I would recommend either the Chase Sapphire Preferred® or Chase Sapphire Reserve®, along with the Chase Freedom®.
+If I could do it again, I would recommend either the Chase Sapphire Preferred® Card or Chase Sapphire Reserve®, along with the Chase Freedom®.
 These cards earn Chase Ultimate Rewards points, which I am a huge fan of because I can transfer them to the Marriott program.

 Live and learn!
 I don’t feel I lost anything doing it the way I did originally.
 But this strategy would give me more flexibility on future trips.